METEO 3 Lesson 12 Images

 Text description of the before and after photographs image.

-The bottom photograph, dated September 15, 2008, depicts the same area after a hurricane's impact.
-The once orderly neighborhood is severely damaged, with debris scattered around.
-Several houses are missing or heavily damaged, and the land appears more barren.
-The same two houses are highlighted with yellow arrows, showing that they primarily remain standing amid the devastation.
+The bottom photograph, dated September 15, 2008, shows the same area after the hurricane’s impact.
+The once orderly neighborhood is now severely damaged, with widespread debris and many houses destroyed or heavily damaged.
+The land appears more barren compared to the earlier image.
+The same two houses are highlighted with yellow arrows, showing that they remain standing and also serving as reference points for spatial orientation within the scene.